What is EMDR?

 How does it work?

 The therapist works gently with the client and asks him/her to revisit the traumatic moment or incident, recalling feelings surrounding the experience, and any negative thoughts, feelings and memories.
 The therapist then holds her fingers about eighteen inches from the client’s face and begins to move them back and forth like a windshield wiper.
 Or asks you to cross your arms and tap your upper arm one and then the other.
+I also use bilateral stimulation hand held buzzers.
 The more intensely you focus on the memory, the easier it becomes for the memory to come to life.
-As images arise during the therapy session, they are processed by the eye movements, resulting in painful feelings being exchanged for more peaceful, loving and resolved feelings.
+As images arise during the therapy session, they are processed by the bilateral movements, resulting in painful feelings being exchanged for more peaceful, loving and resolved feelings.

 What problems are helped by EMDR?